Louisiana lawmakers debated high-profile issues this session

 GAMBLING

 Lawmakers refused to legalize sports betting .
-Although Louisiana voters in 47 parishes agreed in November to legalize online fantasy sports contests for cash prizes, it was unclear if the House and Senate would approve the tax and regulatory provisions required to start the betting.
+Although Louisiana voters in 47 parishes agreed in November to legalize online fantasy sports contests for cash prizes, efforts failed to pass the tax and regulatory provisions required to start the betting.

 MARRIAGE AGE